texthtml/angularjs-webapp/README.md

 ### Configuration ###

-#### Loading the javascript ####
+#### Loading the javascript and css ####

-    <script type="text/javascript" src="components/angularjs-webapp/angularjs-webapp.js"></script>
+    <script type="text/javascript" src="/components/angularjs-webapp/angularjs-webapp.js"></script>
+    <link rel="stylesheet" type="text/css" href="/components/angularjs-webapp/angularjs-webapp.css"></link>

 You need to adjust the path if you install AngularJS-WebApp somewhere else.

 ## Usage ##

-AngualarJs-WebApp bind application state to the browser history object using a History service so that the browser back/forward buttons are still working
+AngualarJs-WebApp bind application state to the browser history object using a History service so that the browser back/forward buttons are still working.
+In the exemples here I will use section element for the app screens but you can use any element.
+AngularJS-WebApp only add/remove a class to the app screens to indicate the current screen.
+You have to use css to hide/show screen.
+A very basic css file is included to get you started.
+This css file suppose the section elements are your app screens.

 ### directives ###